Logiqx/gps-details/docs/devices/coros/firmware/3.0408.0/README.md

 ### Overview

-The 3.0408.0 release exhibits major smoothing issues on Airoha watches, reminiscent of Garmin watches in 2022.
+The 3.0408.0 release exhibits major smoothing issues on Airoha watches (APEX 2, APEX 2 Pro, VERTIX 2), reminiscent of Garmin watches in 2022.